 We want no customer to leave the dining hall hungry.
-Therefore, we offer a free second helping of starch side dish with sauce or vegetables.
+Therefore, we offer a free second helping of starch side dish with sauce.
 Like this, every individual customer gets enough and unnecessary food waste can be avoided.
 If the portions were bigger in general, much food would be thrown away in the end.

 The seasonal eight-week menus are written by our product management and our chefs.
 That is a real challenge considering that up to 13 000 dishes are served every day and many factors need to be reviewed: for example the capacity of the kettles, our suppliers’ offer, culinary trends as well as different tastes and eating habits of our customers.

 Special training courses and trade fares keep us up-to-date.
 International dishes, e.g. Mediterranean or Asian cuisine, make the menu varied and create a mix of food styles.
 In order to develop and improve the menu we are happy to receive feedback from our customers.

 The food is purchased on the basis of statistics and experience.
 Unforeseeable factors such as sudden changes of the university timetables or weather conditions can lead to more customers than expected.
 Of course, we always try our best to provide enough food for our customers without producing too much food waste at the same time.

 According to our most recent survey, approximately nine percent of the dining hall customers are vegetarians and three percent are vegan.
 21 percent are flexitarian.
 Therefore, we offer vegetarian variations of the wok dish as well as a veggie burger.
 In addition to the vegetable and salad buffet there is a vegetarian dish on the menu every day.
 For our vegan customers we offer at least one vegan dish (as stew or 2,10 € dish) per day.